nvpro-samples/vk_gaussian_splatting/README.md

 **Compatibility**
 * [Jawset Postshot](https://www.jawset.com/) and [3DGRUT](https://github.com/nv-tlabs/3dgrut) output ply files are compatible with the INRIA format and can be opened directly.
-* Other reconstruction software's ply outputs such as [NerfStudio](https://docs.nerf.studio/nerfology/methods/splat.html) may work but have not been tested.
+* Other reconstruction software's ply outputs such as [NerfStudio](https://docs.nerf.studio/nerfology/methods/splat.html), [LichtFeld Studio](https://github.com/MrNeRF/LichtFeld-Studio) should also work.

 * SPZ file import can be tested using the sample [models](https://github.com/nianticlabs/spz/tree/main/samples) provided by nianticlabs.

+> **Important Note**: Visualization of 3D Gaussian models is most effective when using the same rendering algorithm and settings used during reconstruction.
+For example, models generated using Postshot 3DGS with anti-aliasing enabled will be best visualized using one of the available 3DGS pipelines (Mesh or Vertex) and by enabling "Mip Splatting Anti-Aliasing" in the rendering > rasterization parameters.
+Since no generic format with proper metadata exists, users must manually configure the rendering settings.
+Note that original 3DGS models from INRIA do not include anti-aliasing, which was introduced later [Yu2023].

 ## 3DGS Datasets

 The INRIA dataset of pre-trained models is available for [download](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip) from the INRIA server.

 * To visualize 3DGS reconstruction output, **open PLY files located in the point_cloud subfolders**, corresponding to 7,000 or 30,000 iterations.
 * Attention: The **input.ply files cannot be loaded**, as they represent raw point clouds (not 3DGS) generated by Structure From Motion (SfM) during model reconstruction.